Rule 17. The petition.

 (a)(1) The petition shall allege the offense as it is designated by statute or ordinance, and shall state: in concise terms, the definition of the offense together with a designation of the section or provision of law allegedly violated; the name, age and date of birth of the minor; the name and residence address of the minor's parents, guardian or custodian; the date and place of the offense; and the name or identity of the victim, if known.

-(a)(2) The petition shall be verified and may be filed by a designated intake officer or the prosecuting attorney upon information and belief on behalf of the officer or person who referred the minor.
+(a)(2) The petition shall be verified and filed by the prosecuting attorney upon information and belief.

 (b) Neglect, abuse, dependency, permanent termination and ungovernability cases.

 (b)(1) The petition shall set forth in plain and concise language the jurisdictional basis as designated by statute, the facts supporting the court's jurisdiction, and the relief sought.
 The petition shall state: the name, age and residence of the minor; the name and residence of the minor's parent, guardian or custodian; and if the parent, guardian or custodian is unknown, the name and residence of the nearest known relative or the person or agency exercising physical or legal custody of the minor.

 (b)(2) The petition must be verified and statements made therein may be made on information and belief.

 (b)(3) A petition filed by a state human services agency shall either be prepared or approved by the office of the attorney general.
 When the petitioner is an employee or agent of a state agency acting in his or her official capacity, the name of the agency shall be set forth and the petitioner shall designate his or her title.